NeneWang/docs/paperless-research/documentation-oriented-work.md

 Examples of what goes in:
-- Interesting implementations of arguments to solve
+- Interesting implementations of arguments to solve specific problems.
+- Implementing mathematical models + algorithms and quickly plotting things.
+	- Such as creating your own imple